bkhanal-11/gislr-kaggle/README.md

 [3] [ASL Pretrained](https://www.kaggle.com/datasets/bishwashk/asl-pretrained)

 The goal of the competition was to classify isolated American Sign Language (ASL) signs.
-We were create a TensorFlow Lite model trained on labeled landmark data extracted using the MediaPipe Holistic Solution.
+We were to create a TensorFlow Lite model trained on labeled landmark data extracted using the MediaPipe Holistic Solution.

 I first attempted to create a model with pytorch.
 The training of the model worked well but there was error while converting the model into tensorflow lite model.